 Neither of these solutions seems satisfactory.
 I worry that they’ll lead us to a place where usage guidance gets forgotten about, and our design systems turn into spec-libraries, devoid of context.

-Could structured content and headless publishing be the answer?
+Could structured content be the answer?

 Here’s the bit where I tell you I don’t really have an answer.

 I’m a content designer thinking about a content problem, and I don’t yet know what’s technically possible, but one of the ways I think we could start to solve this problem is with structured content.

 Structured content is content that has been broken down into its constituent elements, which are then categorised, tagged and named.